 So easy to make, sun tea is a mild flavored tea brewed in a glass jug in the sun.

 First step is to remove all paper tags and strings from your tea bags.
 Place your tea bags in the bottom of a glass jug.
 I prefer the ones with the tap to make serving so much easier.
-Here is a link to the exact one we used.

 We used 10 small tea bags for each gallon.